 2) Visitor visas – not much changed here; there is a new type of “working-holiday” visa and cultural interchange/study visas with up to 2 year validity, but overall the same max 180 day rule applies to visitors in Colombia for most work and leisure/tourism purposes.

-3) Migrant visas – obtained via marriage, investment (via SAS or real property), new business formation, and certified pension income.
-ALL “M” visas are now granted with a 3 year duration (big news!), where previously the durations ranged from 1 to 3 years.
+3) Migrant visas – obtained via marriage, investment (via SAS or real property based on minimum wages of the current year – 100 MW for SAS/ 350 MW for Real Property), new business formation, and certified pension income.
+Now, ALL “M” visas with a 3 year duration (big news!), where previously the durations ranged from 1 year.
 This is very positive in my view as it cuts down on the annual paperwork/trip to Bogota for these types of visa holders.

 5) Student visas – in general, Cancilleria seems to be tightening up on student visas.
 Specifically, only granting the visa for the term of the studies and NOT for the standard 3 year term, and also requiring bank account statements in the name of the applicant showing sufficient funds for their visa period.